kurrik/stripe-examples/extend-billing-period/README.md

 # Extend billing period

-[This example](./run.sh) extends a billing period by an arbitrary number of days by putting the subscription into a trialing state.
+[This example](./run.sh) extends a billing period by an arbitrary number of days by putting a subscription into a trialing state.

 To do this, it updates a Subscription with `trial_end` set to the desired end date and passes `proration_behavior=none`.
 This stops the current period